 Instead of just teaching you to defend against strangers jumping out at you in dark alleys, ESD addresses the fact that most assaults occur from people we know.
 It focuses on setting boundaries and de-escalation tactics so assaults can be prevented in the first place.

-And, for when those tactics don’t work, the training also teaches physical self-defense.
+And, when those tactics don’t work, the training also teaches physical self-defense.

 Learning to Set Boundaries